-The first thing to consider when installing or upgrading insulation in your home is whether you want to do it yourself or have a professional insulation company come in and do the job.
-Choosing to do it yourself could save you money, but you will have to purchase all the insulation, equipment, and devote your own time doing the work (typically a more than one day project).
+The first thing to consider when putting in or upgrading insulation in your home is if you want to do it yourself or have an expert insulation contractor come in and do the job.
+Doing it yourself could save you money, but you will be responsible purchasing all the materials, equipment, and devote your own time doing the job (typically a more than one day project).
 Also, if something should happen, you’ll have to pay to troubleshoot any issues.
 Plus, a job in your attic or crawlspace isn’t how most people want to spend their free time.

 The usual cost of blown-in insulation installation is between $1000 and $1500.
-We discover that most homeowners spend between $875-$1900 to have blown-in insulation installed.
+We discover that most people spend between $875-$1900 to have blown-in insulation installed.
 Obviously, the lower end of the cost estimate is due to “do it yourself” installations.
-But, the main takeaway is that even with a modest investment you can seriously upgrade the energy efficiency of your home while also upgrading your comfort.
+But, the important point is that even with a modest investment you can seriously improve the energy efficiency of your home while also upgrading your comfort.